425 Park Avenue: Zoning

 425 Park Avenue is located in the eastern part of Midtown Manhattan.
 The area, from approximately East 34th Street to East 59th Street, and from Second Avenue to Fifth Avenue, is one of the main business districts in Manhattan with more than 400 office buildings.

 The 1961 Zoning Resolution restricted the size of buildings based on floor area ratio (FAR), not height.
 As many as 300 office buildings in the area were built before 1961 with an average age of 73 years.
 The older building stock made the area less competitive in the modern office space market due to low ceilings and less open floor space by the obstruction of many columns in those buildings.
 The 1961 zoning was more restrictive than prior rules with low allowable FAR to make the area less dense.
-Many of those pre-1961 office buildings were considered overbuilt as the floor area amounts exceeded the allowable amounts per the 1961 zoning, but they were grandfathered.
-If the owners of those buildings would have demolished an existing building to build a new one on the site, the new building would have less floor space than the original one.
-This caused a deterrent for redevelopment of those older office buildings.
+Many of those pre-1961 office buildings were considered overbuilt as the floor areas exceeded the area allowed by the 1961 zoning, but they were grandfathered in.
+If the owners of those buildings were to have demolished an existing building to build a new one on the site, the new building would have had less floor space than the original one.
+This deterred redevelopment of those older office buildings.
 The concern was the reason for the city's East Midtown rezoning plan, which added more air rights in the neighborhood immediately around Grand Central Terminal, thereby encouraging redevelopment.

 For 425 Park Avenue, without the redevelopment, the building could only generate revenue of about $50 to $70 per square foot.
 With a more modern building, the revenue could be boosted to more than $100 per square foot.
 The 1961 zoning was a major obstacle for its redevelopment.
 If L&L would have demolished the building, it could only construct a building with the maximum of 580,000 sqft instead of the original 670,000 sqft.
 However, there was an exception to the 1961 zoning rules.
 If a redevelopment of a pre-1961 building could retain at least 25% of its original structure, the new building would be permitted to have up to the original square footage.
 This was an option that L&L explored, but the rezoning occurred only after L&L had already commissioned a design.